microsoft/ApplicationInsights-JS/docs/ThrottleMgr.md

 /* return if instrumentationKeyDeprecation message should be throttled or not currently based on throttleCfg[instrumentationKeyDeprecation] */ throttleMgr.canThrottle(instrumentationKeyDeprecation);

 /* return if cdnDeprecation message should be throttled or not currently.
-Since throttle manager config for cdnDeprecation is not defined, therefore defaultThrottleMsgKey config will be used */ throttleMgr.canThrottle(cdnDeprecation);
+Since throttle manager config for cdnDeprecation is not defined, defaultThrottleMsgKey config will be used */ throttleMgr.canThrottle(cdnDeprecation);

 /* return if the instrumentationKeyDeprecation message has been triggered or not on the current date.
 For each key, throttling will only be triggered once per day.*/